 Apple Watch 7: Design

-The only images we've seen to date are renders created by @rendersbyian in cooperation with Jon Prosser.
-As is often the case with Prosser's materials, these are allegedly based on actual images of the Apple Watch 7 sent by an unnamed source.
+Prosser's materials are allegedly based on actual images of the Apple Watch 7 sent by an unnamed source, while PhoneArena was simply going off existing rumors.
 Prosser has established a solid, but not spotless, record when it comes to Apple products so there's a strong chance these are accurate.

 The biggest change to the design is the flattened sides, which should come as little surprise as we have now seen Apple apply this same design to almost its entire lineup of products.
 From the iPhone 12, to the iPad Air, to the new iMac and rumors suggest it is coming to the 14-inch MacBook Pro as well, we have every expectation that the flat edges will be Apple's signature look for years to come.